MarkDYabut/my-website/src/content/lifestyle/lp5-be-better-than-yesterday.md

 I think the easiest way to start ideating solutions, is to try and find a way to quantify the problem.
 James' Clear's idea of "Tiny Gains," is probably one of my favorite theories when it comes to self improvement through consistency.

-> "If you get one percent better each day for one year, you'll end up thirty-seven times better by the time you’re done." - James Clear
+> "If you get one percent better each day for one year, you'll end up thirty-seven times better by the time you’re done. - James Clear"

 !![be-better-then-yesterday.png](../assets/be-better-then-yesterday.png)